vz777/thelia-matomo/README.md

-# Piwik Analytics integration for Thelia E-Commerce
+# Matomo Analytics integration for Thelia E-Commerce

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-This module implements [Piwik](http://piwik.org) user and e-commerce tracking into [Thelia](http://thelia.net).
+This module implements [Matomo](http://matomo.org) user and e-commerce tracking into [Thelia](http://thelia.net).
 It reports the following tracking events:

 ## User Tracking

-This module uses the `main.body-bottom` hook to include the piwik javascript bug into the frontend of a Thelia installation.
+This module uses the `main.body-bottom` hook to include the matomo javascript bug into the frontend of a Thelia installation.
 Most user activities can therefor be tracked.
 This includes [Content Tracking](http://piwik.org/docs/content-tracking/) and [User ID Tracking](http://piwik.org/docs/user-id/) for logged in customers.

 ## E-commerce Tracking